 There are potential side effects with both green tea and apple cider vinegar.
 Some people may have a difficult time tolerating the vinegar because it's so acidic, and as a case study published in December 2012 by Dutch Magazine for Dentistry demonstrates, apple cider vinegar can erode tooth enamel.

 Green tea is considered a safe food, but the tannins may cause nausea, and the caffeine may lead to insomnia.
 You should also discuss the use of green tea with your doctor due to potential herb-drug interactions such as those with anticoagulants, certain types of pain medication and iron supplements.

 While it's not certain if green tea or apple cider vinegar will help you lose weight, making changes to your caloric equation through diet and exercise will help.
-Creating a daily 500-calorie deficit by eating less and moving more may help you lose up to 1 pound a week.
-Eat a diet that's filled with low-calorie, nutrient-rich foods such as fruits, vegetables, whole grains and lean proteins, and aim to move as much as possible by taking the stairs, parking at the far end of the lot or taking three 10-minute walk breaks throughout the day.
+Creating a daily 500-calorie deficit daily by eating less and moving more may help you lose up to 1 pound a week — a healthy rate of weight loss, according to the American Academy of Family Physicians.

-- Cochrane Database Systematic Review: Green Tea for Weight Loss and Weight Maintenance in Overweight or Obese Adults
+- Cochrane Database Systematic Review: "Green Tea for Weight Loss and Weight Maintenance in Overweight or Obese Adults"

-- Journal of Chiropractic Medicine: Changes in Anthropometric Measurements, Body Composition, Blood Pressure, Lipid Profile, and Testosterone in Patients Participating in a Low-Energy Dietary Intervention
+- Journal of Chiropractic Medicine: "Changes in Anthropometric Measurements, Body Composition, Blood Pressure, Lipid Profile, and Testosterone in Patients Participating in a Low-Energy Dietary Intervention"

-- Dutch Magazine for Dentistry: Unhealthy Weight Loss.
-Erosion by Apple Cider Vinegar
+- Dutch Magazine for Dentistry: "Unhealthy Weight Loss.
+Erosion by Apple Cider Vinegar"

-- FamilyDoctor.org: What It Takes to Lose Weight
+- American Academy of Family Physicians: "What It Takes to Lose Weight"